Nicole Schmidhofer

 Nicole "Nici" Schmidhofer (born 15 March 1989) is an Austrian former World Cup alpine ski racer.
 She specializes in the downhill and super-G events.

 Career

 Born in Friesach, Carinthia, Schmidhofer made her World Cup debut in March 2007.
 She competed for Austria at the 2010 Winter Olympics, but did not finish in the super-G, which was her only event at the Olympics.
 Three years later, Schmidhofer finished in 11th place in the super-G at the 2013 World Championships in Schladming.

 At the 2017 World Championships, she became a gold medalist in super-G.

 Her breakout World Cup season was in 2019, with three wins and three additional podiums; she won the season title in downhill and was runner-up in super-G. In March 2019, she participated in her first speed skiing world championships in Vars, France She finished 4th with a new Austria national record of 217.590 km/h.

-She retired after the 2023 World Cup ski season.
+She retired after the 2023 season at age 34.